WICG/display-locking/README.md

 part](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md)
 of the browser event loop.

-[2]: Examples: fetching images off the network, custom element upgrade callbacks

-[3]: Examples: placing `display:none` CSS on DOM subtrees, or by placing content far offscreen via tricks like `margin-left: -10000px`
+[2]: Examples: placing `display:none` CSS on DOM subtrees, or by placing content far offscreen via tricks like `margin-left: -10000px`

-[4]: In this context, virtualization means representing content outside of the DOM, and inserting it into the DOM only when visible.
+[3]: In this context, virtualization means representing content outside of the DOM, and inserting it into the DOM only when visible.
 This is most commonly used for virtual or infinite scrollers.

-[5]: Examples: caching the computed style of DOM elements, the output of text / block layout, and display list output of paint.
+[4]: Examples: caching the computed style of DOM elements, the output of text / block layout, and display list output of paint.

-[6]: Examples: detecting elements that are clipped out by ancestors, or not visible in the viewport, and avoiding some or most rendering [lifecycle phases](https://github.com/WICG/display-locking/blob/master/lifecycle.md) for such content.
+[5]: Examples: detecting elements that are clipped out by ancestors, or not visible in the viewport, and avoiding some or most rendering [lifecycle phases](https://github.com/WICG/display-locking/blob/master/lifecycle.md) for such content.